 Help & advice

-Still keen?
-The key question is - how would the soil pipe get to the new position?
+The key question is - how would the soil pipe get to the new toilet position?

-The soil pipe - the wide pipe that carries the waste water and solids away from the toilet - is usually located under or behind your toilet.
+The soil pipe - the wide pipe that carries the wastewater and solids away from the toilet - is usually located under or behind your toilet, and you can often see it outside the building against an external wall.

 How to work out your options: